 A step by step recipe for easy sourdough croissants.
 The end result are buttery, flaky pastries, sure to impress.

 Sourdough croissants are deliciously buttery, flaky and once you make them you can’t help but feel darn proud.
 Making croissants with sourdough starter is a pretty drawn-out process, but it is not actually difficult.
+In this post I will show you step by step how to make this sourdough pastry recipe.

 These croissants are best made in an environment where the room temperature is not too hot.
 The trick to flaky layers in the dough is to keep the butter cool as it is rolled into the dough.
 If it melts into the dough, it won’t be laminated correctly.